-It means you should still practice safety measures and good hygiene, especially when you're out in highly crowded places like grocery stores.
+It means you still need to practice safety measures and good hygiene as well as avoid high-touch surfaces—especially when you're out in highly crowded places like grocery stores.
 The most important precaution is wearing a face mask and keeping a safe social distance from others at all times.
 Keep washing your hands frequently and be mindful of touching your face.
-However, you can let go of some of the anxiety around food packaging and whether you should be wiping down your groceries and cleaning kitchen surfaces more than usual—most likely, it isn't necessary.
-Sign up for our newsletter to get the latest foods news delivered straight to your inbox.
+However, you can let go of some of the anxiety around wiping down your groceries—not only is it unnecessary, but it can also be dangerous.

 The FDA shared tips on what is important to keep in mind the next time you need to get groceries: